 We’re often asked what the best way is to prepare a clock or clock movement to assure safe shipping.
-Let’s set some boundaries for this and consider the Do’s and Don’ts.
+In this document, we set some guidelines and boundaries for this and consider the Do’s and Don’ts.

-We have our reservations about using standard UPS, USPS, Fed Ex, etc. for shipping clocks that won’t fit into a 24” x 24” x 30” inch space.
+We have our reservations about using standard UPS, Fed Ex, etc. for shipping clocks that won’t fit into a 26” x 26” x 26” inch space.
 While it can be done, and we’ve seen it done, the probability of success drops off dramatically.
 So, for example, shipping a 48” x 16” x 10” 90lb self winding wall clock is going to be more successful using a shipping or freight service that is accustomed to this work.
 For an item that large, we need a service that is familiar with shipping antiques and furniture, and will handle it accordingly.
-That is beyond the scope of this particular knowledge base, and we’ll leave that up to freight services to advise you.
+That is beyond the scope of this particular instruction, and we’ll leave that up to freight services to advise you.
 But if you are going to do it anyway, keep in mind that it will be expensive.
-And, you must DOUBLE BOX IT!
+And, you must DOUBLE BOX IT or CRATE IT.

-A great deal of clocks will fit into the 24” x 24” x 30” space described earlier.
-However, it doesn’t mean that a 28” long clock should be shipped that way.
+A great number of clocks will fit into the 26” x 26” x 26” space described earlier.
+Clearly a 28” long clock cannot be shipped that way.
 The key to success is that the item, once packaged, must be able to survive a drop from about 3-4 ft in height without damage.
 This is important.
-We don’t feel that the carrier services deliberately mishandle parcels.
-In fact, we believe they are extremely careful and conscientious.
-But, accidents do happen.
+We don’t feel that the carrier services routinely or deliberately mishandle parcels; we believe they are generally careful and conscientious.
+But accidents do happen.
 Carrier trucks swerve to avoid accidents, stop quickly having been cut off, and other things.
-Consequently boxes might roll or topple in the trucks.
+Consequently, boxes might roll or topple in trucks.
 It can and does happen, although infrequently, and we must prepare our items accordingly.
 When items are damaged, it is ALWAYS because of insufficient packaging.

-We ship large, valuable, fully restored clocks via UPS, USPS and FedEx routinely with 100% success.
+We ship large, valuable, fully restored clocks via UPS and FedEx routinely with 100% success.
 Here is how:

 Again, keep in mind that you are packing an item so that when you are done, it can be safely dropped from 3-4 feet without damage.